Check the upcoming programs and events at our libraries.

 Table 1.
 Rhymetime and storytime session times and locations

-Join us on to create your own LEGO masterpiece.
+Join us on Saturday morning to create your own LEGO masterpiece.
 We provide the LEGO, you build your creation.

 Builders also have the chance to win a LEGO lucky dip prize by completing an entry form.
 The lucky winners will be notified by phone or email at the end of the month.
-All craft supplies are provided.
 Aimed at primary school age children.
-Parental supervision
+Parental supervision is required.

 Come and get crafty at High Wycombe Library!